Henri I, Prince of Condé: Life

 Following the death of his father, Louis, at the Battle of Jarnac, Jeanne d'Albret introduced Henri and her own son, Henry of Navarre, as pages to Admiral Coligny.
 Since both were princes of the blood, this act gave the Huguenot cause legitimacy.

 At the Battle of Moncontour on 3 October 1569, Henri was wounded in the face and was forced to retreat.
 Attending the wedding of Henry of Navarre and the subsequent massacre of Protestants, Henri was forced to convert to Catholicism, face death or life imprisonment.
 In his escape from Paris, Henri was joined by Theodore Beza, who published his Du droit des magistrats sur leurs sujets in Germany.

 By 1573 the Huguenot cause had made some political gains in the Midi, consequently Henri was assigned "governor general and protector".
 Following the Peace of Monsieur, he was restored to his governorship of Picardy.
-During the sixth war of religion, he commanded the forces that captured Brouage and allowed for English aid for the Huguenots.
+During the sixth war of religion, he commanded the forces that captured Brouage and allowed English aid for the Huguenots.
 And, it would be Henri, angered by Catholic resistance to his governorship of Picardy, who started the seventh war of religion by seizing the town of La Fère in November 1579.

 In 1588, Henri died at Saint-Jean-d'Angély after a brief illness.